-Dr Luyk and Dr Cathro will work together with your dentist and dental technician to provide the best treatment solution.
+Dr. Luyk and Dr. Cathro will work together with your dentist and dental technician to provide the best treatment solution.
 A teamwork approach is always best used in these circumstances.

-In many situations, a dental implant is the most pleasingly esthetic solution for replacing the missing tooth.
+In many situations, a dental implant is the most pleasingly aesthetic solution for replacing the missing tooth.
 An all-ceramic dental crown or dental bridge, secured to a dental implant, provides a complete and beautiful solution for improving your smile.
 A dental implant takes the place of the missing tooth's root and helps prevent the above consequences.